-All homeowners should know how to figure mortgage interest; whether you are financing the purchase of a home or refinancing your existing mortgage loan with a new loan, you will prepay interest.
-Now, for the math challenged, please know it is not as difficult as you might think.
+All homeowners should know how to figure mortgage interest.
+Whether you are financing the purchase of a home or refinancing your existing mortgage loan with a new loan, you will prepay interest.

 In the United States, interest is paid in arrears.
-This means your principal and interest payment will pay the interest for the 30-day period immediately preceding your payment due date.
+Your principal and interest payment will pay the interest for the 30 days immediately preceding your payment's due date.
 If you are selling your home, for example, your closing agent will order a beneficiary demand, which will also collect unpaid interest.
 Let's take a closer look.

 Since your December 1 amortized payment is $599.55, to figure the principal portion of that payment, you would subtract the monthly interest number ($500) from the principal and interest payment ($599.55).
 The result is $99.55, which is the principal portion of your payment.